 Unity is strength – kids’ power!

 And so it was that as we were about to leave the bar, I stopped on the exit door and said in a determined way: “John, would you mind lending me 10 cents?
 I would like to play that video game.
-I am talking about that machine over there, this is how the barman called it. ”
+I am talking about that machine over there, this is what the barman called it. ”

 He could not even take a breath to answer that I added (in an imploring tone, this time 😀 ): “Please, please, I have never played it and I am sure I will lose immediately, but I have to try it… I cannot resist, it is too good!
 “Fortunately for me, Bonnie had been equally fascinated by the video game.
 She was just less cheeky than me. 😀